tact-lang/jetton/README.md

 - [TEP-89](https://github.com/ton-blockchain/TEPs/blob/master/text/0089-jetton-wallet-discovery.md).

 You can use this implementation as an alternative to the reference Jetton contracts available in the [TON Blockchain repository](https://github.com/ton-blockchain/token-contract).

+You can read [Specification](./SPEC.md), that goes into the design choices and differences between this and other implementations

 ## Improvements and additional features